Information & Applications » Bar Exam » Information For Bar Exam Applicants

 PHASE II (READERS)

-Candidates whose essays are re-graded under Phase II will have all of their essays re-graded by different readers who will be unaware of the first grades.
-When the scores differ by one (1) or zero (0) points, the two grades for each answer will then be averaged.
+Candidates whose essays are re-graded under Phase II will have all of their MEE and MPT questions regraded by different readers who will be unaware of the first grades.
+When the scores differ by one (1) or zero (0) points, the two grades for each answer are averaged.

 PHASE III (BAR EXAMINERS)

-Candidates whose essays have been re-graded under Phase II and who have had the readers from Phase I and II disagree by two or more points on any given question will have that book graded by the Bar Examiner who drafted the question.
+Candidates whose essays have been re-graded under Phase II and who have had the readers from Phase I and II disagree by two or more points on any given question will have that question graded by the Bar Examiner responsible for that question.
 The Examiner's grade will be the final grade for that question.
 This "resolution" grade may not be below the lower grade or above the higher grade assigned by the readers in Phases I and II.
 Once all Phase III grading is completed, scores for all applicants who entered Phase II or III are recalculated.
-Applicants receiving an averaged MBE and essay score of 133 or higher pass; a score lower than 133 is a failing score.
+Applicants receiving a combined score of 266 or higher pass; a score lower than 266 is a failing score.

 To practice law in the State of New Jersey, candidates are required to demonstrate their fitness by showing the requisite traits of honesty, integrity, fiscal responsibility, trustworthiness, and a professional commitment to the judicial process and the administration of justice.